compromise-evident/Authorship/README.md

 <br>
 <br>

-I discovered Authorship December 2019, inspired by Julian Assange and Edward Snowden, my heroes.
+# Why

-Their use of cryptographic evidence systems generally too complex and inaccessible led many to uncertainty, and me, to logical authentication anyone can understand in 15 seconds.
+Julian Assange and Edward Snowden used cryptographic evidence systems generally too complex and inaccessible, which led many to uncertainty in a time of great public distrust for government.
+This inspired me to search for, discover (Dec 2019), and build Authorship-- logical authentication anyone can understand in 15 seconds.